Fort Wayne Children's Zoo Home

 GALAHS ARE SOLITARY

-Galah can often be found living and traveling in large flocks.
-Galahs mate for life; they will only find another pair bond if their other one dies.
+Galahs can often be found living and traveling in large flocks with anywhere from 10 to 1,000 individuals.
+These colorful birds mate for life and will only find another pair bond if their other one dies.

 PINK, PINK, AND MORE PINK

-Another name for the galah cockatoo is the rose-breasted cockatoo.
-They get this name from their vibrant pink feathers!
+Another name for this species of bird is the rose-breasted cockatoo.
+They get this name from the vibrant pink feathers that cover their body!

 HELPING THE GALAH IN THE WILD